eddiesTime/sme_app/raw_documentation.md

 _Code snippet 31: FlutterBlocApp Widget_

-Inside the weather widget the bloc is accessed by using the widget `BlocConsumer`.
-BlocConsumer is a simplified version of a BlocListener with nested BlocBuilder.
-In the listener callback the side effect to adapt the theme when the weather changes is being handled.
-When the weather changes which is represented by the WeatherState `Loaded` an event is added to the `ThemeBloc` which is accessed via `context.bloc<ThemeBloc>()`.
+Inside the `Weather` widget, the Bloc is accessed using the widget `BlocConsumer`. `BlocConsumer` is a simplified version of a `BlocListener` with nested `BlocBuilder`.

+In the listener callback, the side-effect of adapting the theme, when the weather changes, is being handled.
+When the weather changes, which is represented by the WeatherState `Loaded`, an event is added to the `ThemeBloc`, which is accessed via `context.bloc<ThemeBloc>()`.

-Inside the builder callback the corresponding UI representation for the states `LoadingFailure, Loading, Loaded` is specified.
+Inside the builder callback, the corresponding UI representation for the states `LoadingFailure, Loading, Loaded` is specified.

 ```dart
 ...